=== Controlling Analysis

 // SENSE: 100_Full_Text_Search/30_Analysis.json

-which returns this explanation
+which returns this explanation:

 (title:foxes english_title:fox)

-query uses the appropriate analyzer for each field to ensure
+The match query uses the appropriate analyzer for each field to ensure

 that it looks for each term in the correct format for that field.